CloudSlang/docs/advanced_authoring/02_lesson.rst

 An @Action is made up of three parts.
 First, we provide a name for the action.
 Second, we declare an array of outputs for the action using the ``@Output`` annotation.
-Third, we decalre an array of responses for the action using the ``@Response`` annotation.
+Third, we declare an array of responses for the action using the ``@Response`` annotation.

 .. code-block:: java